DylanSpeiser/BM-Camera-Control-WebUI/README.md

 If you don't know the hostname of your camera, you can find and/or change it in **Blackmagic Camera Setup**.
 <br>
 (The hostname is the camera's name with spaces replaced with dashes, and `.local` appended to the end)
-<br><br>
-Not all camera and lens combinations are supported by the API (Some cameras have ND filters, some don't.
-Some electronic zoom lenses work, some don't.)

 # Using the App